Don’t think yoga is for you? If you’re feeling stiff or achy, it may be the best medicine—no headstands required.

 How: Lie on back with arms extended on the floor at shoulder height, palms down.
 Bring knees to chest.
 Keeping knees together, exhale and lower legs to the left side.
 Turn head to look over the right arm.
 Take several deep breaths.
 Inhale, bringing legs back to center, then exhale and repeat on opposite side.
 The spinal twist pose strengthens back muscles.

 How: Get on all fours, with knees directly below hips and hands directly below shoulders.
 Exhale.
 Tucking tailbone under, arch spine upward like a Halloween cat, bringing chin toward chest.

 Supported Downward-Facing Dog

-How: Stand in front of sturdy chair with seat facing you.
-(If it slides, place against wall.)
-Bending forward from hips, put hands on back of seat and step back until arms are extended.
+How: Stand in front of a sturdy chair with the seat facing you.
+(If it slides, place against a wall.)
+Bending forward from hips, put hands on the back of the seat and step back until arms are extended.
 Exhale and release chest toward floor, keeping back flat and shoulder blades pressed down.
-Reach gently forward, head level between arms.
+Reach gently forward, the head level between arms.
 Inhale and gently press heels down.
-Exhale and move deeper into pose, stretching through arms while keeping shoulder blades down.
+Exhale and move deeper into the pose, stretching through arms while keeping shoulder blades down.
 Hold for 3 to 5 breaths, then walk forward and gently roll up to standing.

-How: Stand with feet together, palms in front of chest in prayer position.
+How: Stand with feet together, palms in front of the chest in prayer position.
 Fix gaze on a spot to help balance.
-Inhale, placing bottom of right foot on inside of left calf, right knee pointing out to side.
-Hold and exhale, pressing left foot into floor.
-Inhale, reaching top of head toward ceiling.
+Inhale, placing the bottom of the right foot on inside of left calf, right knee pointing out to side.
+Hold and exhale, pressing left foot into the floor.
+Inhale, reaching the top of the head toward the ceiling.
 Hold for 3 to 5 breaths.
 Repeat on opposite side.